 U+I places community engagement at the heart of its approach.
 It has gone further than many other peers by creating a dedicated Community Challenge Panel to ensure its public-private schemes deliver the necessary social and economic benefits to the local community.

-Similarly, our client Morgan Sindall Construction does not expect anyone to just take its word for the social value it can achieve on projects around the country – it has created a Social Profit Calculator.
+Similarly, our client Morgan Sindall Construction does not expect anyone to just take its word for the social value it can achieve on projects around the country – it utilises the Social Profit Calculator, as accredited by Social Value UK’.
 This is a mechanism that allows the business to demonstrate exactly where the benefits are being generated – whether that’s through job creation, spend in the local economy or education and training opportunities provided to local people.

 The company can also evidence its commitment to cultivating healthy supply chains – integral to this is thinking outside traditional hiring models and working with social enterprises, businesses that operate with a profit-for-purpose ethos.

 Social enterprises also often consist of more diverse workforces and in some cases exist or can be created to positively impact upon the working lives of marginalised groups.
 By integrating such groups into a supply chain, the project can ensure the social, economic and environmental impact of its operations can be felt by a wider range of people.